KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor G'MIC-Qt Tool Progress Bar

-    - If you previously select an area on the editor canvas before to lauch G'MIC-Qt, filters will be applied on this region instead of the whole image.
+    - If you previously select an area on the editor canvas before to launch G'MIC-Qt, filters will be applied on this region instead of the whole image.

     - If a filter has many parameter settings, some may not be visible; use the scroll bar to access more settings.
 Also, it's possible to enlarge the G'MIC-Qt dialog if necessary, or switch to **Fullscreen** with the button on the bottom.